PumpMagic/PumpMagic.github.io/_posts/2017-01-19-word-clock.md

 The letter mask is the clock's face.
 It sits in front of an array of LEDs, transforming each one's light into an individual letter.

 I made a letter mask in GIMP sized around the chassis' dimensions.
 I went with AppleGothic for a sleek look, and left some space around the edges for aesthetics and the non-LED electronics.
-I placed each letter of the mask in its own cell of a grid, effecetively monospacing the font.
+I placed each letter of the mask in its own cell of a grid, effectively monospacing the font.

 I had several copies printed out on transparencies at Kinko's, cut three to fit, and carefully aligned and adhered them to each other using clamps and double-sided tape.
 The black ink isn't perfectly opaque; stacking the sheets prevents light from bleeding through where it shouldn't.